MsBaergaCS/curriculum-Dev/README.md

 has been taken, but before the school year ends.
 This is too much time to do more traditional end-of-year light-weight activities.
 Therefore, this project is designed to engage students during this time, as well as to help them to add to their portfolio of projects.

 ## Standards Referenced
-The standards referenced here are the State of New York's newly adopted standards.
+The standards referenced here are the State of New York's newly adopted [standards for high school](http://www.nysed.gov/common/nysed/files/programs/curriculum-instruction/computer-science-digital-fluency-standards-9-12.pdf).
 Specifically, the standards addressed in this unit are:

 ### Digital Literacy